 In fast PWM mode the counter is incremented until the counter value matches either one of the fixed values 0x00FF, 0x01FF, or 0x03FF (WGMn3:0 = 5, 6, or 7), the value in ICRn (WGMn3:0 = 14), or the value in OCRnA (WGMn3:0 = 15).
 The counter is then cleared at the following timer clock cycle.
-The timing diagram for the fast PWM mode is shown in Figure 17-7 on page 151.
+The timing diagram for the fast PWM mode is shown in Figure 15-7.
 The figure shows fast PWM mode when OCRnA or ICRn is used to define TOP.
 The TCNTn value is in the timing diagram shown as a histogram for illustrating the single-slope operation.
 The diagram includes non-inverted and inverted PWM outputs.
 The small horizontal line marks on the TCNTn slopes represent compare matches between OCRnx and TCNTn.
 The OCnx Interrupt Flag will be set when a compare match occurs.

-Figure 17-7.
-Fast PWM Mode, Timing Diagram
+Figure 15-7.
+Fast PWM mode, timing diagram.